ahmadsolehin/Ionic-3-REST-API-using-New-Angular-4.3-HttpClient/README.md

 # Ionic 3 Consuming REST API using New Angular 4.3 HttpClient
 <li>aims to simplified consuming REST API on Ionic 3 mobile apps using the new Angular 4.3 HttpClient </li>
-You can compare this new way of accessing or consuming REST API with the previous way on Angular 2 or 4 To run locally:
+<li>You can compare this new way of accessing or consuming REST API with the previous way on Angular 2 or 4</li>

+To run locally:
 * Clone this repository
 * Run 'npm install'